danifus/django-override-storage/README.rst

 ``FileField`` fields to store the contents of the file in an in-memory cache and returns the fields to their previous storages when leaving its context.

-In addition to the normal functionality it returns an object with information about the calls to the ``_open`` and ``_save`` methods of the test storage.
+In addition to the normal functionality, it returns an object with information about the calls to the ``_open`` and ``_save`` methods of the test storage.
 In general it records which fields have had files read from or written to them and the names of the files are recorded.